mcroitor/mclib/geometry/geometry/docs/point.md

 # Point
 Point is a very first primitive for each space.
-On each N-dimensional space point is reprezented by N double numbers.
-Library propose next functionality: create point, copy existent point, get i-coordinate of point, compare point aith another and generate string reprezentation (for printing, by example).
+On each N-dimensional space point is represented by N double numbers.
+Library propose next functionality:
+ * create point,
+ * copy existent point,
+ * get i-coordinate of point,
+ * compare point with another and
+ * generate string representation (for printing, by example).
 ## Example of use

 ## Point definition